Code-Institute-Submissions/rebeccadev-ms3-vinyl-revival-project_AugResub/README.md

 Unsplash has been used for all the photography within the website.
 I chose modern images that would fit with the colour palette and provide a modern feel to the website.

+**Cards**

+I have decided to use the card component within Materialize to display the data from the records.
+I feel this works well and emulates physically turning over a record to see the tracklisting and it can also showcase the vinyl album artwork well.

 ---